ldesousa/geopython-workshop/README.md

 `http://127.0.0.1:8888/?token=<longtokenhexstring>`.

 As Docker Compose may run in background you can make logging output visible via `docker logs --follow geopython-workshop-jupyter`.

 ### Notes

 - There is an issue with MacOS Monterey where the port 5000 is already used and therefore conflicting with that one used by pygeoapi.
 If you are facing this error `OSError: [Errno 48] Address already in use` then your machine is affected.
 To overcome the issue you can disable the *Airplay Receiver* from `System Preferences->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).
+- Docker must be managed by non-root users in linux.
+Please make sure to perform the following [post-installation step](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### Bugs and Issues

 All bugs, enhancements and issues are managed on [GitHub](https://github.com/geopython/geopython-workshop/issues).

 ## Contact